-- Inhaled bronchodilators in COPD are central to symptom management and commonly given on a regular basis to prevent or reduce symptoms (Evidence A) - Inhaled bronchodilators are recommended over oral bronchodilators (Evidence A) - Regular and as-needed use of SABA or SAMA improves FEV1 and symptoms (Evidence A) - Combinations of SABA and SAMA are superior compared to either medication alone in improving FEV1 and symptoms (Evidence A) - LABAs and LAMAs are preferred over short-acting agents except for patients with only occasional dyspnea (Evidence A), and for immediate relief of symptoms in patients already on long-acting bronchodilators for maintenance therapy - LABAs and LAMAs significantly improve lung function, dyspnea, health status, and reduce exacerbation rates (Evidence A) - LAMAs have a greater effect on exacerbation reduction compared with LABAs (Evidence A) and decrease hospitalizations (Evidence B) - When initiating treatment with long acting bronchodilators the preferred choice is a combination of a LABA and a LAMA.
+- Figure 3.19 - Inhaled bronchodilators in COPD are central to symptom management and commonly given on a regular basis to prevent or reduce symptoms (Evidence A) - Inhaled bronchodilators are recommended over oral bronchodilators (Evidence A) - Regular and as-needed use of SABA or SAMA improves FEV1 and symptoms (Evidence A) - Combinations of SABA and SAMA are superior compared to either medication alone in improving FEV1 and symptoms (Evidence A) - LABAs and LAMAs are preferred over short-acting agents except for patients with only occasional dyspnea (Evidence A), and for immediate relief of symptoms in patients already on long-acting bronchodilators for maintenance therapy - LABAs and LAMAs significantly improve lung function, dyspnea, health status, and reduce exacerbation rates (Evidence A) - LAMAs have a greater effect on exacerbation reduction compared with LABAs (Evidence A) and decrease hospitalizations (Evidence B) - When initiating treatment with long acting bronchodilators the preferred choice is a combination of a LABA and a LAMA.
 In patients with persistent dyspnea on a single long-acting bronchodilator treatment should be escalated to two (Evidence A). - Combination treatment with a LABA and a LAMA increases FEV1 and reduces symptoms compared to monotherapy (Evidence A) - Combination treatment with a LABA+LAMA reduces exacerbations compared to monotherapy (Evidence B) - Combinations can be given as single inhaler or multiple inhaler treatment.
-Single inhaler therapy may be more convenient and effective than multiple inhalers - Theophylline exerts a small bronchodilator effect in stable COPD (Evidence A) and that is associated with modest symptomatic benefits (Evidence B)
+Single inhaler therapy may be more convenient and effective than multiple inhalers - Ensifentrine significantly improves lung function (Evidence A), dyspnea (Evidence A) and health status (Evidence B) - Theophylline exerts a small bronchodilator effect in stable COPD (Evidence A) and that is associated with modest symptomatic benefits (Evidence B)